devdevgoat/coming-of-aige/COA_CH014.md

 "I'd prefer not to go down that rabbit hole."

 "Agreed.
-Well, it was nice knowing you.
-Being you?
-Am you?"
+Well, it was nice knowing you."

 "Hold on, I think I have an idea."

-"I know.
+"I know...
 I think it would work."

 "So which of us should take the lead, on the outside I mean?"
 Aige asked.